-Many travelers optimize their trips in Singapore by the neighboring country Malaysia which can be reached using two land crossings via Johor-Singapore Causeway and Malaysia-Singapore Second Link.
+Many travelers maximize their trips to Singapore by visiting the neighboring country Malaysia which can be reached using two land crossings via Johor-Singapore Causeway and Malaysia-Singapore Second Link.
 A sea crossing between Changi in Singapore and Pengerang in Johor is another option.

 To ensure a hassle-free and exciting border crossing between Singapore and Malaysia, check out this border crossing guide: